Skip to content

 Both Vibha Galhotra and Anindita Dutta employ found materials in their sculptures.
 In Jezero Delta (2024), conceptual artist Galhotra combines ghungroos, fabric, wool, and steel to create an image of Mars as seen by satellite.
 Part of a larger body of work called “Life on Mars,” Galhotra is drawing attention to the folly of looking to Mars as a future home for humans rather than focusing on strategies to reverse climate change on Earth.
 (Ranbir Kaleka’s Duratrans lightbox, Conference of Birds and Beasts (2024), shows the future of our planet should we do nothing to combat the destruction of the environment.)
 In her series “Sex, Sexuality, and Society,” Dutta’s sculptures made from thrift store finds of female-gendered shoes and garments examine the duality of sexual violence and pleasure.
 She embraces the history and symbology of the materials to present multi-dimensional narratives of the female experience.

 American politics and policy come to the forefront in the works of Mequitta Ahuja and Khadim Ali.
 In her 2024 painting, America Makes Me, Ahuja shows a celebratory embrace of Supreme Court Justice Clarence Thomas and his wife Ginni.
 They are superimposed over a chess board, drawing parallels between the couple and how the king and queen pieces operate, with Clarence more restricted by his position and Ginni able to move freely and with impunity to accomplish their goals.
 Ali’s engagement with the US comes from his position as a Hazara refugee living in Australia.
-His 2020 painting, It Was Not Like This Ever, uses a snakes and ladders board as the base to critique the US invasion of Afghanistan.
+In his 2020 collaborative work with Sher Ali, It Was Not Like This Ever, the artists use a snakes and ladders board as the base to critique the US invasion of Afghanistan.

 Alongside Dutta’s multifaceted sculptures, expressions of gender politics and sexuality appear in the works of Rekha Rodwittiya, T. Venkanna, and Shehnaz Ismail.
 Venkanna’s erotically charged paintings question traditional gender roles and make private acts public, enticing viewers to grapple with their sexual desires.
 Rodwittiya’s works from the late 1980s and ‘90s are acts of defiance against the patriarchy.
 They portray androgynous women in dramatic scenes to present women as protectors of society against backgrounds of destruction, violence, and degradation.
 For Politically Charged, Ismail created a new work that carries on her practice’s focus on the revival of Pakistan’s indigenous textile crafts.